 I wish I could easily answer your question.
-There are many different possible causes for your current symptoms.
+There are many different possible causes for why you can’t breathe after jaw surgery.
 As you know, upper orthognathic surgery may cut through the maxillary (cheek) sinuses or even through the ethmoid sinuses (near the eyes- Leforte III type osteotomies).
 Orthognathic surgery is done on the bones of the upper and lower jaws, usually by an oral surgeon, to better align the bite and/or to improve ones facial appearance where the lower and upper jaws are too small or too big.
 While not usual, sinus problems can ensue from this with the best of surgeons.
-I would think, however, that such obstruction or drainage issues should be found on your sinus films.
+I would think, however, that such a post-surgical sinus obstruction or drainage issue should be found on your sinus films.

 One thing that may be more easily overlooked is the development of a nasal valve stenosis or narrowing- The nasal valve is just above the nostrils, where your nose opens and can lose support from surgery or other cause.